napari/docs/docs/tutorials/fundamentals/installation.md

 ## Install as a bundled app

-napari can also be installed as a bundled app on each of the major platforms, MacOS, Windows, and Linux with a simple one click download and installation process.
+napari can also be installed as a bundled app on each of the major platforms, MacOS, Windows, and Linux with a simple one-click download and installation process.
 You might want to install napari as a bundled app if you are unfamiliar with installing Python packages or if you were unable to get the installation process described above working.
 The bundled app version of napari is the same